Khennee/CodeGreen-BugBusters--shu/readme.md

-To install the project
+STEP 1: make sure you are on the Testing branch

-FrontEnd
+To install the project:
-new terminal -> cd frontend -> npm i
+STEP 2: new terminal -> cd frontend -> npm i

-To run story book
+TO run storybook:
-new terminal -> cd frontend -> npm run storybook
+TEP 3: new terminal -> cd frontend -> npm run storybook